 SI.
-No. Preceding Financial Year Amount transferred to Unspent CSR Account under section 135 (6) (in ₹) Amount spent in the reporting Financial Year (in ₹) specified une ansferred to a der Schedule on 135(6), if a Amount (in ₹) VII as per Amount remaining to be spent in succeeding financial years. (in ₹) Nil
+No. Preceding Financial Year Amount transferred to Unspent CSR Account under section 135 (6) (in ₹) Amount spent in the reporting Financial Year (in ₹) specified und Amount remaining to be spent in succeeding financial years. (in ₹) Nil

 (b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s):